Cygnet Bay

 You’ll put your head down in one of half a dozen comfy glamping tents about a km up the sandy red track from the bar.
 An easy walk, and there’s even a laundry up here, whatever that is.

-Or sometimes you'll score a lift up the track.
+Play your cards right and you might score a lift home up the track.

 Rossy loves it when I get the camera out at dawn.